Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is a pulmonary embolism diagnosed?

-You will need to have some tests, which could include:
+You will need to have some initial tests, which may include:

 - a D dimer blood test

-One specific scan used to diagnose pulmonary embolism is called computed tomographic pulmonary angiography (CTPA).
-This test looks for a blood clot in your lung via imaging sections of the lung.
+You may have a scan used to diagnose a pulmonary embolism called 'computed tomography pulmonary angiography' (CTPA).
+This test looks for a blood clot in your lung.

-Another test is a ventilation/perfusion scan.
-This scan uses a radioactive substance to find any areas in the lungs where air and blood flow may be disturbed because of a blood clot.
+A ventilation/perfusion scan (V/Q scan) is another test for PE.
+This scan uses a radioactive substance to find areas in your lungs where air and blood flow are mismatched because of a blood clot.

 What should I expect after a pulmonary embolism?